14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 9. Pickering, North Yorkshire

-Additionally, it’s also home to a lovely weekly market, where visitors can peruse local produce, gifts and more in an idyllic setting boasting not only the surrounding countryside, but a picturesque castle, too.
+Additionally, it’s also home to a lovely weekly market, where visitors can peruse local produce, gifts and more in an idyllic setting, boasting not only the surrounding countryside, but a picturesque castle, too.

 The castle has stood over the town since the 13th century, and there is also the amazing North York Moors Railway to visit – a glorious heritage railway that is not to be missed.
+Pickering marks the end of the line, however, you can catch the famous train to destinations such as Levisham, Grosmont, Goathland and Whitby.

 [See also: The North Yorkshire Chocolatiers That Invented ‘Yorkshire Pudding Chocolate’]

-10. Northallerton, North Yorkshire
+10. Richmond, North Yorkshire

-Set beside the River Swale, the market town of Richmond is a wonderfully romantic place to visit – thanks to its beautiful old-fashioned castle looming over the town, like something out of a fairytale.
+Set beside the River Swale, the market town of Richmond is a wonderfully romantic place to visit – thanks to its beautiful 12th-century castle looming over the town, like something out of a fairytale.

 Richmond is also known for holding one of England’s largest cobbled market squares – which still hosts two market days per week for locals and guests to enjoy.

-12. Whitby, North Yorkshire
+11. Whitby, North Yorkshire

 Home of Dracula, 199 steps, Whitby Abbey, and the best fish and chips you’ll ever try (we’re looking at you, Magpie Cafe) the Yorkshire town of Whitby is the quintessential seaside town.